World Cup 2018: Scores, Results, Highlights and Reaction from Sunday

 Spain crashed out of the 2018 World Cup on Sunday after losing on penalties to Russia.

-The hosts held them to a 1-1 draw at the Luzhniki Stadium in Moscow, before Koke and Iago Aspas had their penalties saved by Igor Akinfeev.
+The hosts held them to a 1-1 draw at the Luzhniki Stadium in Moscow before Igor Akinfeev saved penalties from Koke and Iago Aspas.

 In the day's second match, Croatia beat Denmark 3-2 on penalties after they too played out a 1-1 draw.

-Spain looked to have proceedings under control after they took an early lead against Russia courtesy of a comical own goal from Sergey Ignashevich.
+Spain looked to have proceedings under control after they took an early lead against Russia courtesy of a comical own goal from Sergei Ignashevich.

 The defender was too busy fouling Sergio Ramos following a free-kick to pay attention to the ball, which hit the back of his leg and deflected past Akinfeev.